ACC (company)

-ACC Limited (Formerly The Associated Cement Companies Limited) an Indian cement producer, headquartered in Mumbai.
+ACC Limited (formerly The Associated Cement Companies Limited) is an Indian cement producer, headquartered in Mumbai.
 It is a subsidiary of Ambuja Cements and a part of the Adani Group.
 On 1 September 2006, the name of The Associated Cement Companies Limited was changed to ACC Limited.
 The company was established in Mumbai, Maharashtra on 1 August 1936.

 History

 In 1936, eleven cement companies belonging to Tata, Khatau, Killick Nixon and FE Dinshaw groups merged to form a single entity, The Associated Cement Companies.
 Sir Nowroji B Saklatvala was the first chairman of ACC.
 The first board of directors had some prominent industrialists—J R D Tata, Ambalal Sarabhai, Walchand Hirachand, Dharamsey Khatau, Sir Akbar Hydari, Nawab Salar Jung Bahadur and Sir Homy Mody.

 The list of companies that were merged: